jupyter/jupyter/docs/source/contrib_guide_blog.rst

 insert ``![]()`` in the editor and drag and drop an image from your desktop into the newly created field.
-External images can change, and can break the blog post if they are taken down, if you drag and drop images they will be served from the same CDN (Content delivery network) as the blog, which will insure the best overall experience for our readers.
+External images can change, and can break the blog post if they are taken down, if you drag and drop images they will be served from the same CDN (Content Delivery Network) as the blog, which will insure the best overall experience for our readers.

 The featured image you see at the top of a blog posts is set from within the